-- Enter the hostname of a Citrix Provisioning server within the farm.
+- Enter the name or IP address of a Citrix Provisioning server within the farm.
 Include the port used to make that connection.
-If you want to use a numeric IP address, then you must configure the DNS reverse lookup zones to translate the IP address to a hostname.

 - Use the Windows credentials (default), or enter different credentials, then click Next.
 If using Active Directory, enter the appropriate password information.

 - On the Microsoft Volume Licensing page, select the volume license option to use for target devices.
 Or, alternately select None if volume licensing is not being used.

 - Select to create a virtual disk (default), or use an existing virtual disk by entering that virtual disk’s name, then click Next.

 - If the Create virtual disk option was selected, the New vDisk dialog displays:

 - Enter a name for the virtual disk.